-Website Question: How do I swear out a complaint on a person who hit me with her car?Posted 09 Jul 2013 by Law Office of John M. Phillips
+Website Question: How do I swear out a complaint on a person who hit me with her car?Posted 09 Jul 2013 by John Phillips

 Q: How do I swear out a complaint on a person who hit me with her car?
 In August we were hit as pedestrians by a woman driving a car.
 We want to press charges on her, the police originally told me he was doing it.
 Now I find out she was only given traffic violations.
 The fact is she left the scene and should be charged, how do I go about that?

 A: There is a difference in what the State does- the criminal case- and any claims you have for injuries or damages- the civil case.
 You have no control on the criminal case but can sue for damages for him hitting you.